-It is important to note that the analysis of future nitrogen loading to the Centerville River estuarine system focuses upon additional shifts in land-use from forest/grasslands to residential and commercial development.
-However, the MEP analysis indicates that significant increases in nitrogen loading can occur under present land-uses, due to shifts in occupancy, shifts from seasonal to year-round usage and increasing use of fertilizers (presently less than half of the parcels use lawn fertilizers).
+It is important to note that the analysis of future nitrogen loading to the Little Pond estuarine systems focuses upon additional shifts in land-use from forest/grasslands to residential and commercial development.
+However, derived for the the MEP analysis indicates that significant increases in nitrogen loading can occur under present land-use conditions, due to shifts in occupancy, shifts from seasonal to year-round usage and increasing use of fertilizers (presently less than half of the parcels use lawn fertilizers).
 Therefore, watershed-estuarine nitrogen management must include management approaches to prevent increased nitrogen loading from both shifts in land-uses (new sources) and from loading increases of current land-uses.
-The conclusion of the MEP analysis of the Centerville River estuarine system is that restoration will necessitate reduction in the present (2005) nitrogen inputs and management options to negate additional future nitrogen inputs.
+The overriding conclusion of the MEP analysis of the Little Pond estuarine system is that restoration will necessitate a reduction in the present (2004) nitrogen inputs and management options to negate additional future nitrogen inputs.